Model Error Embedding with Orthogonal Gaussian Processes: Applications

 \section{Applications}

-Next we demonstrate the key features of our methodology through three examples -- a linear model, a non-linear model with interacting sub-models, and an advection--diffusion--reaction (ADR) PDE.
-In each case, the goal is to calibrate a ``fit" model with respect to a ``truth" model while accounting for the model error using the embedded GP (additive GP in the linear case).
+Next we demonstrate the key features of our methodology through three examples -- a linear model, a non-linear model with interacting sub-models, and an ADR PDE.
+In each case, the goal is to calibrate a fit model with respect to a truth model while accounting for the model error using the embedded GP (additive GP in the linear case).
+A uniform measure is placed on $\mathbf{x}$ and the basis functions are estimated numerically for the SQE covariance function.
 In all the applications, we compare the push forward posterior through the fit model on its own, denoted by $\text{PFP-}f$, the push forward posterior through the GP-augmented fit model, denoted by $\text{PFP-}g$, and the posterior predictive, denoted by PP, which includes both the GP-augmented fit model and the measurement noise.
 This comparison will allow us to demonstrate the key strengths of the proposed method which are: (i) the orthogonality constraints on the embedded GP lead to predictive distributions obtained with the fit model on its own that are meaningful, in the sense that they closely follow predictions obtained with the least-squares estimates of the model parameters, (ii) to the extent allowed by the fit model structure, the embedded GP provides flexibility in capturing the spatial correlations of the model error and hence addressing the structural deficiencies of the fit model.
 The No-U-Turn-Sampler (NUTS) algorithm~\cite{hoffman2014no} implemented in the python package \texttt{PyMC}~\cite{pymc2023} is used for all the MCMC results obtained with ROGP.
 For LOGP with LIS, we use a combination of \texttt{emcee}~\cite{foreman2013emcee} and \texttt{PyMC}.